jhumelsine/jhumelsine.github.io/_posts/2024-08-30-test-benefits.md

 # Tests Allow Me To Code Faster

 While I like time to ___think___ about my design, I’ve found that once I’m in the refactoring phase, I don’t need to ___think___ nearly as much.
 When I used to make code updates before I understood how to leverage automated tests, I’d fret over my updates.
-I consider mini-proofs in my head.
+I'd consider mini-proofs in my head.
 I’d always be concerned that I had missed something.
 Had I introduced a hidden bug lurking in the code?

 With automated tests I don’t worry about that nearly as much.
 I don’t need to overly think about a refactoring choice.
 I don’t run through every scenario in my head.
 The automated tests already cover them.
 If the tests pass after a refactoring step, then I move forward.
 If they fail, then I give myself a few minutes to spot the bug.
 If I can’t find it in a few minutes, I _undo_ my changes until the tests pass once more and start anew.